jonwaterschoot/simple-touch-soundscpr/README.md

 - Knob 4 sends the touchpad sounds into the delay feedback loop.
 When you turn the feedback back down you can play the pads without those getting send into the delay.
 - Fader left controls the volume of the two switches
 - Fader right controls the volume of the two touchpads
-- Using the feeback knobs to max. will create an endless looper.
+- Using the feeback knobs to maximum will create an endless looper.
 - In this delay, changing the delay time will also be recorded into the feedback loop, effectively changing pitch.

 ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/183357c7-1e01-4c65-a869-200d788b649c/90e4d5ca-f1e3-4a63-acd2-cb51404f3f59/Untitled.png)